George Ganchev: Bulgarian State Security

 as part of a disclosure program started by the Bulgarian parliament on April 5, 2007.

 Later career

 Ganchev was the writer, producer & MC of "George in Action" that aired on Bulgarian TV from 2000 to 2005.

 Personal life

-Ganchev and his English wife Wendy had two daughters, Julia and Silvana, who started their own business in Los Angeles.
-Shortly since his return to Bulgaria following the collapse of the totalitarian system in 1989, Ganchev was in a long-term relationship with Valentina Shishkova, known as Shushi.
+Ganchev and his English wife Wendy-Ann Hutson had two daughters.
+Shortly after his return to Bulgaria following the collapse of the totalitarian system in 1989, Ganchev began a long-term relationship with Valentina Shishkova, known as Shushi.
 His hobbies included horses, music and poetry.
 Ganchev formerly held US citizenship, which led to a few controversies regarding his eligibility to contest Bulgarian elections.
 He died on August 19, 2019, at the age of 79.